wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 This pivot had several key advantages for Kernel.
 The first being reduced regulatory approvals; invasive techniques must be approved by the FDA involving long clinical trials.
 Non-invasive techniques would eliminate these hurdles, allowing Kernel to iterate faster on their technology.
 The other key advantage was that non-invasive techniques allowed Kernel to develop less localized recordings of the brain compared to invasive techniques that often require localized implants.

-> Non-invasive techniques gave us the opportunity to look at the whole brain.
+> Non-invasive techniques gave us the opportunity to **look at the whole brain**.
 Most implanted devices are
 > highly localized and typically focused on restoring brain functions like movement or speech.
 >
 > By not limiting us to implants in a localized region, we're able to get a more complete